- Publisher policies

 By working together, we will become more effective in driving positive change within scholarly publishing – and we invite and encourage other publishers to join us.

-In situations where a reviewer wishes to co-review an article with a junior member of their laboratory, they must abide by the same rules of confidentiality and publishing ethics, and be named as a co-reviewer on submission of the review to the journal.
+In situations where a reviewer wishes to co-review an article with a junior member of their laboratory, they must abide by the same rules of confidentiality and publishing ethics, and be named as a co-reviewer on submission of the review to the journal (a box is provided for this information).
 Sharing manuscript details with lab members as a whole or with colleagues outside of the lab is not permitted.

-Please note that article/peer review information may be shared across the Company’s journals.
+Please note that article/peer review information might be shared across the Company’s journals.

 Objectivity and fair play